top of page

 ADAPTING - AUTO SLR LENSES

 The first generation A7 didn't initially support phase detect (PD) AF on the few AF adapters that were available back then.
 It was added in a firmware upgrade later on, but it was still pretty slow.
 From the A7RII onwards, autofocus speed and ability significantly and consistently improved (this benefit also helped 3rd party lenses).
 AF adapters are now available for Canon EF, Nikon AF-S/G, Contax G and even Leica lenses (yes, manual lenses).
+There are some lenses that focus quite adequately using AF adapters, but I find this the least interesting aspect of adapting lenses to the Sony platform.

 NATIVE FE-MOUNT LENSES